 What is Economic Growth?

-It is the quantitative measure which considers the rise in the output produced in an economyEconomyAn economy comprises individuals, commercial entities, and the government involved in the production, distribution, exchange, and consumption of products and services in a society./nation in a particular period in its monetary value.
+It is the quantitative measure that considers the rise in the output produced in an economyEconomyAn economy comprises individuals, commercial entities, and the government involved in the production, distribution, exchange, and consumption of products and services in a society./nation in a particular period in its monetary value.

 The key parameters of economic growth in any economy are its Gross Domestic Product (GDPGDPGDP per capita is a parameter that breaks down the GDP of a country to measure the economic prosperity of the citizens by simply dividing the GDP by the total population of that country.) and gross national product, which helps measure the actual size of an economy.
-For example, we say GDP of India is 2.8 trillion USD (nominal value) and ranked 6thin globe whereas GDP of the United States of America is 19.3 trillion USD and ranked one.
+For example, we say the GDP of India is 2.8 trillion USD (nominal value) and ranked 6thin globe whereas the GDP of the United States of America is 19.3 trillion USD and ranked one.

-It shows how much the production of goods and services has increased compared from last year in a quantitative manner.
+It shows how much the production of goods and services has increased compared to last year in a quantitative manner.
 It has many parameters to measure.
 A few of them are as below: –

 - Human Resources